SergKrasilnikov/GeoCross/readme.md

 After correction of the cross-section we have the fellow result:
 ![cross-section throw the 9th landing site of the Artemis mission](./data/output/final_example.jpg)

 ---

+### Pre-procassing stage
+Preparation of data conducted in the GIS program (ArcGis - in my example).

+(1) Drawing a line on the surface.
+It will be a profile of the cross-section.
+Build points along the line with 100 m intervals (Generate Points Along Lines).

+(2) Get X, Y, Z attributes.

+(3) Using points in the centre of each crater from which you want to calculate ejecta thickness, calculate the distance between this point and the profiles' points (Point Distance).
+Make .dbf file.
+Add a column named "DIAM" with a diameter of the crater in km.
+Export this file as .dbf.
+Open it and sort values "NEAR_FID".
+Make the same movements for all craters, which ejecta could be found in the area with your cross-section.

+(4) Add all files to the program. profile.dbf add to the data\elevation.
+Files with distances between craters and cross-section points - data\layers\"NUMBER OF FOLDERS (IF 0-IS LOWER LAYER)".

+---